 |Their earnings decreased from DKK 9.5bn in 2011 to DKK 8.9bn in 2012.|

 They generated organic growth of 10.9% in 2011, compared with 3.1% for the private sector as a whole.

 Their global workforce grew from 567,000 in 2011 to 570,000 in 2012.

 |Their current tax came to DKK 1.6bn in 2012, giving an effective tax rate of 35.3%.|

 |PE has produced a good return for investors: an IRR of almost 33% per annum for ordinary savers since 2000.|

 VC funds invest in business start-ups and contribute skills, networks and experience.

-Portfolio companies generated revenue of more than DKK 29bn in 2011, equivalent to around 2% of GDP.
+Portfolio companies generated revenue of about DKK 20bn in 2012.

 |Yet they accounted for 5% of the increase in private sector employment in 2005-08.|

 |They invested more than DKK 3.7bn in R&D in 2011, more than an eighth of the amount required for the Danish private sector to meet the Barcelona objective.|